 As we approach the holidays, children and young people may have mixed feelings about the holidays.
 We spoke to Child and Adolescent Psychotherapist Rachel Melville Thomas about why it can be tricky, and how parents can support children and young people:

 Why is the end of the school year emotionally difficult?

-Now there is the long summer break, in which children and young people have to anticipate what comes next in their lives.
 For children who have already had difficult experiences of loss, and saying goodbye, the end of the school year can be particularly troubling.
-They may be leaving behind a well loved teacher, or other member of staff that has taken time and interest to support them.
+They may be leaving behind a well loved teacher, or other member of staff that has taken time and interest to support them."